wp-plugins/basic-google-maps-placemarks/readme.txt

 = Can registered users create their own placemarks? = Yes.
 The plugin creates a [custom post type](http://codex.wordpress.org/Post_Types), so it has the same [permission structure](http://codex.wordpress.org/Roles_and_Capabilities) as regular posts/pages.

+= Will the plugin work in WordPress MultiSite? =
+Yes.
+Version 1.2 added support for MultiSite installations.

 = How can I override the styles the plugin applies to the map? = The width/height of the map and marker information windows are always defined in the Settings, but you can override everything else by putting this code in your theme's functions.php file: